openvpi/audio-slicer/README.md

 ### Silence detection

-This script uses RMS (root mean score) to measure and detect silence parts in the audio.
-A **large sliding window** is used to calculate the mean amplitude of each specific area in the original audio by convolution.
-All areas with RMS below the threshold will be regarded as silence.
+This script uses maximum amplitude to measure and detect silence parts in the audio.

+A **large sliding window** is used to calculate the max amplitude of each specific area in the original audio by convolution.
+All areas with a maximum amplitude below the threshold will be regarded as silence.

 ### Audio slicing

-The audio will be sliced through silence parts detected.
+Once silence parts are detected, this script uses RMS (root mean score) to determine the specific position where the audio will be sliced.
 A **small sliding window** is used to search for the best positions to slice the audio, i. e. the position with lowest RMS value.
 Long silence parts will be deleted.

 ## Requirements